-Senate Bill 2, which gives harsher penalties for drivers who illegally pass school buses in Indiana, moves to the full Senate for further consideration.
+Senate Bill 2, which prescribes harsher penalties for drivers who illegally pass school buses in Indiana, has been unanimously passed by the Senate.

-Motorists who fail to stop when a school bus’ stop arm is extended could have their driver’s license suspended for 90 days and up to one year for a repeat offense.
+Motorists who fail to stop when a school bus’ stop arm is extended could have their driver’s license suspended for 90 days, and receive up to one year in jail for a repeat offense.

 The bill also adds a fine of up to $20,000 in the event of an injury or death.

-Sen. Randall Head and Sen. Erin Houchin authored the bill and are joined by nine other legislators co-sponsors.
+Sen. Randall Head and Sen. Erin Houchin authored the bill and were joined by nine other legislator co-sponsors.

 - Related: Another Great Speaker at TSD, Heather Hirsch